froeschel/azure-notes/notes.md

 * With Event Grid you can create a a subscription for an event so that you get notified when changes happen.
 * Register event grid as resource provider: `az provider register --namespace Microsoft.EventGrid`.
 * Azure Event Hub: For streaming and telemetry of distributed data.
 E.g. IoT devices.
+* Event Hub send events: Use the `EventHubClient` class.
+It has the method `SendAsync(EventData event)` where EventData takes a byte array.
+* Event Hub process events: Use the  `IEventProcessor` interface.
+It has a method called  `ProcessEventAsync`.
 * Notification Hubs: Two resource levels --> hubs and namespaces.
 Hub is a push resource for one app.
 A namespace is a collection of hubs in one region.